 School officials have the right to search and seize property, including school property temporarily assigned to students, when there is reason to believe that some material or matter detrimental to the health, safety, and welfare of the student(s) exists.
-District employees are not authorized to conduct a search of a student that would require the student to expose or remove underclothing.
+Disrobing of a student is overly intrusive for purposes of most student searches and is improper without express concurrence from School District counsel.